AidanWestphal/VARe-ID/README.md

 ---

-### Definitions of key terms and concepts
+## Definitions of key terms and concepts

-Here are the key terms and concepts related to this work:

-#### Core Concepts 🐾

 * **Animal Re-Identification (re-id)**: The process of determining if an animal has been seen before by matching it against a database of images with known identity labels.
 The paper addresses this problem in the context of long video sequences.
 * **Multiview Spatio-Temporal Track Clustering**: A novel framework introduced for animal re-identification.
 It works by clustering tracked animal detections from different viewpoints (multiview) and across time (spatio-temporal) to correctly identify individuals.